inkline/inkline/.github/CONTRIBUTING.md

 1. First, fork the repository and create a branch as specified in the [Pull Request Guidelines](#pull-requests) above.

-2. You'll find a structured [lerna](https://lerna.js.org) project.
-The folder structure is as follows:
+2. You'll find a well-structured [Vite.js](https://vitejs.dev) + [Vue.js](https://vuejs.org) project.
-- `packages/inkline` contains the UI Framework
-- `packages/docs` contains the Documentation
-- `packages/vue-cli-plugin` contains the Vue CLI integration
-- `packages/nuxt-module` contains the Nuxt integration

 3. Run `npm install` to install all dependencies.
-The four child projects dependencies will be automatically installed and linked as well.

-4. To start developing, run `npm run dev` in your command line to run both inkline and the docs in development mode.
-The documentation will be automatically linked to the ui framework updates and will react to changes in the framework code.
+4. To start developing, run `npm run dev` in your command line to run Inkline in development mode.
+The documentation will be automatically generated based on the UI library updates.

-5. To test, go to `packages/inkline` and run `npm run test:dev` to run the UI Framework tests in development mode.
-Make sure you run `npm run test` to run all the tests once (ui framework, docs, integrations) before creating a pull request.
+5. To test, run `npm run test:dev` to run the UI Library tests in development mode.
+Make sure you run `npm run test` to run all the tests once before creating a pull request.

 ## License

-By contributing your code, you agree to license your contribution under the [MIT License](https://github.com/inkline/inkline/tree/master/packages/inkline/LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT License](https://github.com/inkline/inkline/tree/master/LICENSE).
-By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](https://github.com/inkline/inkline/tree/master/packages/docs/LICENSE).
+By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](https://github.com/inkline/inkline.io/tree/master/LICENSE).